 The City Under the City

 Through the middle ages Brno was a fortified city, this meant that space for things on the surface was very limited so long as the city walls were standing.
 To address that issue, the citizens of Brno created space under the city.
-Three locations of the city’s historic underground vaults and cellars are open to the public: The Mintmaster’s Cellar under Dominican Square, the Vegetable Market Labyrinth and the St James church ossuary.
+Three locations of the city’s historic underground vaults and cellars are open to the public: The Cellar Under the New Town Hall, the Vegetable Market Labyrinth and the St James church ossuary.